nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

 <br />

 ## **Attach the database**
-- In SSMS, you can now attach the databases, change the name to `TPCC100_RESTORE`.
+- In SSMS, you can now attach the databases and change the name to `TPCC100_RESTORE`.

     - [ ] Right-click on the Databases folder in the SSMS Object Explorer